pgmodeler/pgmodeler/README.md

 Developers and Reviewers wanted!
 --------------------------------

-pgModeler grow bigger and reached a state that its lonely developer cannot handle all the modification requests as well create a user's manual.
-So if you know C++ and Qt framework programming or wants to contribute with a user's manual let me know!
+pgModeler grow bigger and reached a state that its lonely developer cannot handle all the modification and new features requests as well to create a user's manual.
+So if you know C++ and Qt framework programming and wants to contribute with coding or an user's manual let me know!
 I'll be grateful for any help to the project!

 Compiling/Installation
 ----------------------